kwilliamson34/arch-upskill/posts/bundling.md

 ### Turbopack

 Turbopack can be used in Next. js in both the pages and app directories for faster local development.
 To enable Turbopack, use the --turbo flag when running the Next. js development server.
+Turbopack might make a difference in large projects.

-### Measuring bundle size
+### Measuring and optimizing bundle size

 - @next/bundle-analyzer
 - [optimizePackageImports](https://nextjs.org/docs/app/api-reference/next-config-js/optimizePackageImports)
+- Ensure no compilers transform your ES2015 module syntax into CommonJS modules (this is the default behavior of the popular Babel preset @babel/preset-env - see the documentation for more details).